So, you’re interested in having your resume professionally written.

-In the interest of total transparency, you need to know that I own and manage Arielle Careers.
+In the interest of total transparency, you need to know that I own and manage Arielle Executive.

-This means I clearly have a vested interest in writing a post which helps you choose the best resume writing service.
+This means I clearly have a vested interest in writing a post like this one.

 However, one of the reasons my agency is successful is because I have no interest in selling products that won’t work.
 Our philosophy is to always under-promise, over-deliver and obsess over the tiniest of details.

-Also, we don’t work with everyone; we choose our clients carefully and yet are usually booked out 1-2 months in advance.
+Also, we don’t work with everyone; we choose our clients carefully and yet are usually booked out one month in advance.

 I’M NOT SAYING THIS TO BOAST.